mit212/lab2_2024/README.md

     Rails on a breadboard refer to the two long strips labeled `+` and `-` on either side.
 They are typically located between red and blue lines parallel to the rails.
     </details>
+3. Open the VSCode application and clone this repository.
-3. Open `include/pinout.h` and note down the motor and encoder pin numbers.
+4. Open `include/pinout.h` and note down the motor and encoder pin numbers.
-4. Wire the motors according to the schematic below.
+5. Wire the motors according to the schematic below.
     <p align=center>
       <img src=./.images/schematic1.png width=600>
     </p>
-5. Push and hold the `M1A`, `M1B`, `M2A`, `M2B` buttons on the motor driver one at a time to check that the motors can spin in both directions.
+6. Push and hold the `M1A`, `M1B`, `M2A`, `M2B` buttons on the motor driver one at a time to check that the motors can spin in both directions.
-6. Run `motor_drive_test.cpp`.
+7. Run `motor_drive_test.cpp`.
 You should see both motors turn in both directions at two different speeds.

 | :white_check_mark: CHECKOFF 1 :white_check_mark:   |
 |:---------------------------------------------------|
 | Demonstrate `motor_drive_test.cpp` to a TA or LA! |

-6. Wire the encoders according to the schematic below.
+8. Wire the encoders according to the schematic below.
    <p align=center>
       <img src=./.images/schematic2.png width=800>
     </p>
-7. Run `encoder_basic_test.cpp` and open the Serial Monitor.
+9. Run `encoder_basic_test.cpp` and open the Serial Monitor.
 The count should increase when turning counter-clockwise and decrease when turning clockwise.
-8. Run `encoder_test.cpp`.
+10. Run `encoder_test.cpp`.
 Confirm that the position and velocity values are reasonable.

 ## 3 Adding the Joystick